Nikhilagarwalgk/React_Notes/React hooks.md

 SEACRH for the photos of question by Prabhat?

 @ what is different btw utility function Vs hooks?

 @ How useEffect work behind the seen? make using js?

 @ Web hooks?

+--> Webhooks are a way for one application to send real-time data to another application automatically when a specific event occurs.
+Think of them as automated messages or notifications triggered by events.

 @ Difference web hook and web socket?

 @ Difference between redux and context api in term of memory and update?

 @ when to use useState and useReducer?
 @ redux is the combination of useState, useReducer and content api?